denniszielke/phoenix/challenges.4.md

 ![](/img/appmap.jpg)
 - Trigger a continuous look and generate sufficient telemetry data
 - Use Application Insights to compare the performance
+- Deploy a load/ availability test from azure to your ingress
-- Use OMS to check for performance and health of the containers and your cluster
+- Use AKS health to check for performance and health of the containers and your cluster
 - If the performance is not good enough perform a rollback